Valdice

-Valdice (until 1950 Kartouzy-Valdice) is a municipality and village in Jičín District in the Hradec Králové Region of the Czech Republic.
+Valdice (until 1950 Kartouzy-Valdice; Karthaus Walditz) is a municipality and village in Jičín District in the Hradec Králové Region of the Czech Republic.
 It has about 1,300 inhabitants.
-It is known for a former monastery, which is today a high-security prison.
+It is known for a former monastery, which premises are today a high-security prison.

 Etymology

-Valdice was named after the nearby deer park (from German Wald, meaning "forest").
+Valdice was named after the nearby deer park (from German Wald, meaning 'forest').
 It was also called Kartouzy after the local monastery.

 Geography

 Valdice is located about 2 km northeast of Jičín and 41 km northwest of Hradec Králové.
 It lies in the Jičín Uplands.

 History

 The village of Valdice was founded together with a Carthusian monastery by Albrecht von Wallenstein in 1627.
 About 20 houses were built for craftsmen working for the monks in the monastery.
 In 1782, the monastery was abolished by Emperor Joseph II.
-The prison in the premises of the former monastery was established in 1857 by Austrian Empire.
+The prison in the premises of the former monastery was established in 1857 by the Austrian Empire.

 Economy

 The Valdice Prison is the main employer in Valdice.
 It is classified as a high-security prison with a capacity of 1,023 prisoners.
 The prison employs more than 400 people.